mullerdavid/ctf_writeups/hcsc23/OSINT_Aeroflot/WRITEUP.md

 # QR code

-Visiting the QR code is a deadend, going to <ceair.com>.
+Visiting the QR code is a dead-end, going to <ceair.com>.

 The image has GPS coordinates from the creation and can be found with exiftool.